alex-santiago/inforlube-template-framework-ui/README.md

 ### CSS

-This folder contains the main css files used by the framework to override Bootstrap styles as well add new styles to the framework.
+This folder contains the main css files used by the framework to override Bootstrap styles, as well add new styles to the framework.
 The main file **styles.css** is a compilation of other css files using a Sass compiler.
-The main file is divided in separate section files with its own purpose.
-Custom styles should be added to the **\_custom.css** file.
+The main file **\_styles.scss** is divided in separate section files with its own purpose.
+Custom styles that do not belong to the framework or that alters the framework behaviour should be added to a file called **custom.css**.

+Only the compiled **styles.css** file and the **custom.css** should be referenced in a new project.

-**styles.css Content:**
+**\_styles.css Content:**

+* \_alert-message.scss - customization to the alert message toast
+* \_button-link.scss - customization to the buttons
+* \_cards.scss - customization to the cards objects
-* \_colors.scss
+* \_colors.scss - declaration of color variables overrides
+* \_error-message.scss - error message customization
+* \_form-button-actions.scss - customization for toolbar action buttons
+* \_forms.scss - customization to form fields
+* \_indicator-component.scss - indicator-component configurations
+* \_main.scss - customizations applied to main elements of the framework
+* \_sidebar.scss - customization of the sidebar items
-* \_switch.scss
+* \_switch.scss - styles for the switch control object
-* \_custom.scss

 ### images

-This folder contains the all the image files used by the framework.
+This folder contains all the image files used by the framework.

 ### JS